Judge OKs $626 million settlement in Flint water litigation

-DETROIT (AP/WXMI) — A judge in Michigan has approved a $626 million settlement for Flint residents and others who were exposed to lead-contaminated water.
+DETROIT (AP) — A judge in Michigan has approved a $626 million settlement for Flint residents and others who were exposed to lead-contaminated water.

 The state is providing $600 million of the settlement.